aspose-font/Aspose.Font-Documentation/java/developer-guide/font-classes-for-supported-font-formats/_index.md

 [*IFont*](https://apireference.aspose.com/font/java/com.aspose.font/IFont) interface.

-Interface [*IFont*](https://apireference.aspose.com/font/java/com.aspose.font/IFont) defines properties that are common for all font formats supported by Aspose.Font.
+Interface [*IFont*](https://apireference.aspose.com/font/java/com.aspose.font/IFont) defines properties that are common for all font formats supported by com.aspose.font.
 Below are the descriptions for each property.

 ### Properties for manipulating font formats ###